 Based on the limited information available, Graves & Co.
-Consulting, LLC, the Trust's petroleum consultant ("Graves & Co."), has prepared and submitted their report on the cost depletion percentage applicable to Trust unit owners for calendar 2017.
-The 2017 cost depletion percentage of 11.6635% and related tax information is contained in the removable "2017 Tax Letter" on Pages 36 through 39 of this report.
-The calculation of the cost depletion percentage is based on Graves & Co.'s estimate of remaining net proved producing reserves as of October 1, 2017.
-(The complete text of the report is available in the Trust's 2017 Report on Form 10-K as exhibit 99.1.)
-The application of the Trust's two royalty rates to gross remaining proved producing gas reserves or to gross gas sales for both eastern and western Oldenburg yields the net gas reserves or sales attributable to the Trust, as referenced in the charts on pages 5 and 6.
-The report indicates that net Trust gas reserves adjustment of 0.948 Bcf.
-As shown in the chart on page 6, the absence of drilling by the operating companies failed to replace current gas sales with additions to proved producing reserves.
+Consulting LLC, the Trust's petroleum consultant ("Graves & Co."), has prepared and submitted their report on the cost depletion percentage applicable to Trust unit owners for calendar 2018.
+The 2018 cost depletion percentage of 11.4193% and related tax information is contained in the removable "2018 Tax Letter" on Pages 29 through 32 of this report.
+The calculation of the cost depletion percentage is based on Graves & Co.'s estimate of remaining net proved producing reserves as of October 1, 2018.
+(The complete text of the report is available in the Trust's 2018 Report on Form 10-K as exhibit 99.1.)
+The application of the Trust's two royalty rates to gross remaining proved producing gas reserves or to gross gas sales for both eastern and western Oldenburg yields the net gas reserves or sales attributable to the Trust, as referenced in the charts on pages 4 and 5.
+The report indicates that net Trust gas reserves decreased 18.79% to 8.069 Bcf from 9.936 Bcf on net sales for 2018 of 1.066 Bcf and a negative reserve adjustment of 0.801 Bcf.
+As shown in the chart on page 5, the addition of one successful well and completion of two workovers by the operating companies failed to replace current gas sales with additions to proved producing reserves.